 My first taste of mocha shortbread was at a dear friend's house in the Pacific Northwest.
 It was a cool and rainy winter day.
 We were drinking coffee while watching our toddlers play with cars and racetracks.

-It was a perfect day in every way from the refreshments to the companionship.
+It was a perfect day in every way, from the refreshments to the companionship.

-Over the years I have baked coffee and chocolate shortbread many times.
+Over the years, I have baked coffee-and-chocolate shortbread many times.
 I have made these treats for cookie exchanges and to give to neighbors over the holidays… they are so good!

-I’ve refined the simple recipe from a bar cookie to a more refined chocolate dipped shortbread biscuit.
+I've refined the simple recipe from a bar cookie to a more refined chocolate-dipped shortbread biscuit.
 It is delicious both ways, but I prefer the fancier presentation when using it as a gift.

 Easy Cookie Gifts

 I enjoy baking Coffee and Chocolate Shortbread Cookies around the holidays.
 They are the perfect gift for all the coffee lovers in your life.
-I use round cookie cutter to make them fit into a beautiful coffee mug and add a delicious bag of coffee.
-It’s an affordable but touching gift.
+I use a round cookie cutter to make them fit into a beautiful coffee mug and add a delicious bag of coffee.
+It's an affordable but touching gift.

 Coffee and Chocolate Shortbread Cookie Recipe (Free Printable Gift Tag)